apostrophecms/apostrophe-documentation/tutorials/core-concepts/04-global-settings/settings.md

 This `modules` object will merge with the `modules` object in your `app.js` file.
 Any value provided for a property, or sub-property, in `data/local.js` will replace the value given in `app.js`, if any.

+{% hint style="info" %}
-> Please don't repeat everything in `data/local.js`.
+Please don't repeat everything in `data/local.js`.
 You only need to include what you want to change.
 Please keep everything else in `app.js`, or in module-level `lib/modules/module-name/index.js` files.

-> The file `data/local.js` is excluded from deployment by our standard Stagecoach recipe.
+The file `data/local.js` is excluded from deployment by our standard Stagecoach recipe.
 If you're not using Stagecoach, make sure you exclude it in another way.
+{% endhint %}

 ### An alternative approach: environment variables